-A part-time CFO (“Chief Financial Officer”) is an executive with which you contract to do everything that an in-house CFO would do.
+A consulting CFO (“Chief Financial Officer”) is an executive with which you contract to do everything that an in-house CFO would do.
 The only difference is the amount of time spent doing the job.

 Many companies do not need, or cannot afford a full time CFO as an employee.
 Annual salary plus benefits could result in a cost up to $250,000.
 However every business can benefit from financial guidance and oversight.